vitaliset/vitaliset.github.io/_posts/2023-06-16-conditional-density-estimation.md

 <p><div align="justify">The holistic nature of CDE affords a deeper understanding of data characteristics and proves beneficial in addressing two fundamental aspects: evaluating model trustworthiness outcomes and accommodating multi-modal.</div></p>

-1. <p><div align="justify"><strong>Model Trustworthiness:</strong> Unlike point estimation predictions, which offer no insight into their own reliability or uncertainty, CDE provides a full distribution of potential outcomes, thereby inherently conveying information about prediction confidence.
+1. <p><div align="justify"><strong>Model trustworthiness:</strong> Unlike point estimation predictions, which offer no insight into their own reliability or uncertainty, CDE provides a full distribution of potential outcomes, thereby inherently conveying information about prediction confidence.
 The varaince of the predicted distribution can act as a measure of uncertainty or confidence, affording users a more comprehensive understanding of the predictions.
 Such an understanding proves critical when making decisions based on these predictions.
 For instance, in the healthcare sector, a prediction about patient outcomes accompanied by an understanding of its confidence or uncertainty could lead to more informed and suitable medical decisions.</div></p>

 2. <p><div align="justify"><strong>Multi-modal outcomes:</strong> Traditional regression or classification problems, generally focused on single point predictions, often fall short in capturing the full complexity of real-world phenomena.
 This shortfall becomes particularly apparent when a single input could feasibly yield multiple valid outputs, a situation termed as multi-modality.
 Consider a task of predicting salary based on certain features, but we're unsure if the individual resides in a state with a high or low average salary.
 In such a context, a more nuanced salary estimate shouldn't merely be an average drawn from both regions.
 Rather, it would be more fitting to present a bi-modal distribution with two distinct peaks.
 Each peak would denote a plausible salary range for the individual, depending on whether they live in one state or another.</div></p>

-<p><div align="justify">$\oint$ <em>The field of conformal predictions aims to address this uncertainty by estimating confidence intervals $IC(X=x)$ around the model's predictions, such that $Y\,|\,X=x \in IC(X=x)$ with a certain desired confidence level [<a href="#bibliography">1</a>].
-Interpreting the confidence interval begins to address some of the queries we raised earlier.
-However, having only the interval extremes (which are naturally attempts to estimate conditional quantiles) doesn't fully portray the uncertainty associated with your prediction.
-This limitation is particularly evident when dealing with multi-modal densities or if you have a utility metric associated with your predictions and aim to examine the average utility for an individual, the logical approach would be to perform an integral on the individual's probability density.</em></div></p>
+<p><div align="justify">$\oint$ <em>The field of conformal predictions aims to address this uncertainty by estimating prediction sets $\tau(X=x)$, such that $\mathbb{P}\left(Y,|,X=x \in \tau(X=x)\right) \geq 1 - \alpha$ with a certain desired coverage $\alpha$ [<a href="#bibliography">1</a>].
+Interpreting the prediction sets, for instance by inspecting their size, begins to address some of the queries we raised earlier.
+However, in regression tasks, the prediction set is usually framed as an interval.
+Having only the interval extremes, which naturally attempt to estimate conditional quantiles, does not fully portray the uncertainty associated with the prediction.
+This limitation is particularly evident when dealing with multi-modal densities.
+Or, if you have a utility metric associated with your predictions and aim to examine the average utility for an individual, the logical approach would be to perform an integral on the individual's probability density.</em></div></p>

 ___